What Are The Rules For Scoring Points In Rugby?

 There are four ways to score points in rugby.
 Even though they are worth different numbers of points in different competitions (rugby union or rugby league), they are still attained the same way.
 They are:

-Drop goals are usually attempted when the offense is getting tired and will not be able to score a try.
+Drop goals are worth one point in rugby league and three points in both rugby union and rugby sevens.
+They are usually attempted when the offense is getting tired and will not be able to score a try.
 (These are similar to field goals in American football.)

 Drop goals are drop kicks that occur during the run of play.
 They must go between the uprights of the goal posts.